walterbucolo/stock_market_service/README.md

 ## API Documentation

-View the Swagger documentation for our API [here](TODO agregar link).
+View the Swagger documentation for the API [here](http://ec2-18-191-191-179.us-east-2.compute.amazonaws.com/docs).

 ## How to run it locally
 1. Clone the repository.